ktoso/rx-wiki/Getting-Started.md

 ## Getting Binaries

-You can find binaries and dependency information for Maven, Ivy, Gradle, and others at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.netflix.rxjava%22%20AND%20a%3A%22rxjava-core%22).
+You can find binaries and dependency information for Maven, Ivy, Gradle, SBT, and others at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.netflix.rxjava%22%20AND%20a%3A%22rxjava-core%22).

 Example for Maven: